The City’s Historic Preservation program plays an important economic, environmental, and cultural role in the ongoing development of Olathe.

+The Olathe Historic Preservation Board (OHPB) is a volunteer advisory board that has been designated to recommend and promote projects pertaining to Historic Preservation in the City of Olathe.
 The Mayor of Olathe appoints board members subject to confirmation by the Olathe City Council.

 The purpose of the Olathe Historic Preservation Board (OHPB) is to advise the City Council on historic resources, help safeguard Olathe's architectural and cultural heritage, and make recommendations concerning a City-wide historic preservation plan.